atbcb/usab-uswds/_pages/advancing-access/outreach/landing.md

 permalink: /outreach/
 ---

-### Town Halls
+### Public Events
-The Board hosts town halls and public events to acquire feedback from the public on accessibility, . . .
+The Board hosts various public events, including hearings, briefings, town halls, information sessions, and presentations, to inform the public on accessible design and acquire feedback from the public on accessibility.

 ### DEIA
 Executive Order 14035: Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce